-Bank Site Description: The proposed Bank, which would total 309.60-acres throughout the two parcels, is situated within the coastal zone of the Big-Navarro-Garcia 8-Digit HUC in Mendocino County.
-Non-native annual and ruderal grasslands are currently the common habitat type.
-Both parcels also currently contain some forested and riparian areas as well as existing wetlands and non-wetland waters, including portions of the Garcia River, Brush Creek, and their tributaries.
-When identifying parcels for incorporation into the Bank, the Bank sponsor prioritized properties with soil types containing a high clay content, slopes of less than 5 percent, presence of existing and/or historical wetland and perennial stream habitat, minimal existing presence of ESHA habitat, and limited forested habitat.
+Bank Site Description: The proposed mitigation bank would total 101.65-acres and is situated within the coastal zone of the Big-Navarro-Garcia 8-Digit Hydrologic Unit Code (HUC) watershed in Mendocino County and within the Big-Navarro-Garcia sub-basin and Coastal Redwood Belt which contain coniferous forest, coastal prairie, and coastal scrubland habitat type.

+The majority of the Ten Mile River Parcel is nonnative annual grassland that supports cattle grazing with seasonal wetlands existing in discrete locations at the toe of slopes on the northern edge of the parcel.
+Both parcels are located adjacent to large river systems and/or protected habitat areas in order to maximize connectivity with other open space areas.
+When identifying parcels for incorporation into the proposed mitigation bank, the bank sponsor prioritized properties with soil types containing a high clay content, slopes of less than 5 percent, presence of existing and/or historical wetland and perennial stream habitat, minimal existing presence of ESHA habitat, and limited forested habitat.
 Both parcels are zoned as rangeland, and the predominant land uses in the vicinity are rural residential, agricultural, and open space.

-According to an aquatic resources delineation submitted with the Prospectus, the proposed Bank across both parcels may currently contain a total of 23.82-acres of wetlands and 11.29-acres (12,193 linear feet) of other waters.
-The Corps has not yet issued a Jurisdictional Determination to verify the baseline conditions of the proposed Bank.
+According to an aquatic resources delineation submitted with the prospectus, the proposed bank currently contains a total of 9.40-acres of wetlands and 0.27-acre (2,305 linear feet) of other waters.
+The Corps has yet to verify the proposed delineation to confirm the baseline conditions of the proposed bank.

-Bank Description: There are currently no mitigation banks in Mendocino County nor the Northern California coastal zone.
-The California Department of Transportation (Caltrans), as part of their Advanced Mitigation Program to mitigate for future bridge construction projects along State Route 1 in Mendocino County, has contracted RES, LLC as the Bank sponsor to establish 26.2-acres of wetland credits and 12.2-acres of other waters credits within the Big Navarro-Garcia sub-basin.
-Additional credits beyond those needed to fulfill the Caltrans contract could also be sold to Caltrans or to other project proponents in the Bank's service area.
+Bank Description: There are currently no established mitigation banks in Mendocino County nor the Northern California coastal zone.
+The California Department of Transportation (Caltrans), as part of their Advanced Mitigation Program to mitigate for future bridge construction projects along State Route 1 in Mendocino County, has contracted RES, LLC as the bank sponsor to establish 26.2-acres of wetland credits and 12.2-acres of other waters credits within the Big Navarro-Garcia sub-basin.
+Additional credits beyond those needed to fulfill the Caltrans contract could also be sold to Caltrans or to other project proponents in the proposed Bank's service area.
 Each of the Bank's two parcels could generate wetland, other waters, non-wetland riparian, riparian, and environmentally sensitive habitat area (ESHA) credits.

-As shown in the Prospectus, the bank sponsor is proposing to generate mitigation credits for impacts to jurisdictional wetlands and other waters of the U.S. through a combination of re-establishment (creation), rehabilitation, enhancement of wetlands and other waters, and preservation.
+As shown in the prospectus, the bank sponsor is proposing to generate mitigation credits for impacts to jurisdictional wetlands and other waters of the U.S. through a combination of re-establishment (creation), rehabilitation, enhancement of wetlands and other waters, and preservation.
 Credits would be quantified by acres and classified by resource type and anticipated functional uplift.
-The bank sponsor proposes offering separate types of aquatic resource credits that would include seasonal wetland, riparian wetland. waters. non-wetland riparian. and environmentally sensitive habitat area (ESHA) credits.
+The bank sponsor proposes offering separate types of aquatic resource credits that would include seasonal wetland, riparian waters, wetland, non-wetland riparian, environmentally sensitive habitat area (ESHA) credits.
 Stacked credits, in which one unit of credit could serve as mitigation for multiple agencies, would only be used for the same permittee and project.

-Service Area: The proposed service area for which the Bank would sell credits is based upon a watershed approach and would include portions of the Big-Navarro-Garcia HUC-8 sub-basin and the Coastal Redwood Belt Major Land Resource Area (MLRA).
-The service area would include the following HUC-10 watersheds: Navarro River, Garcia River, Albion River-Frontal Pacific Ocean, and Alder Creek- Frontal Pacific Ocean.
-The two discontinuous Bank parcels comprising the Bank would have the same service area.
+Service Area: The proposed service area is based upon a watershed approach and would include portions of the Big-Navarro-Garcia HUC-8 sub-basin and the Coastal Redwood Belt Major Land Resource Area (MLRA).
+The service area would include the following HUC-10 watersheds: Navarro River, the Big River, Albion River-Frontal Pacific Ocean, Alder Creek- Frontal Pacific Ocean, Ten Mile River, the Noyo River, Usal Creek-Frontal Pacific Ocean, and Pudding Creek-Frontal Pacific Ocean.
+The Tin Mile River and the Navarro parcels would each have their own separate service areas.